mracko/RFBILA00-Clean-Up/README.md

 ![](images/RFBILA00_Result.PNG)

-**With the RFBILA00 Clean-Up Tool you can finally create pivot tables of SAP-generated financial statements in a couple of clicks.**
+**With the RFBILA00 Clean-Up Tool you can finally create pivot tables of SAP-generated financial statements in a couple of clicks!**

-Requirements:
+Python Package Requirements:
 - Pandas
 - Numpy
 - tkinter